segarciat/python-tutorial/02-The-print-Function/The-print-Function.md

 # The `print()` Function

+In the previous section, we saw that the REPL will evaluate expressions such as `3 + 14` and diplay the result.
+However, when we placed such as line in our script and ran it, we did not see any output.
+In this section, we will explore the built-in `print()` function, whose job is to output values of expressions.

-In Python, a function represents logic with a well-defined interface and behavior and can be invoked multiple times.
+In Python, a *function* is a named operation a well-defined interface and behavior that can be invoked multiple times.
+A function may accept inputs and perform an operation that may display output.

+It is similar to an *operator* such as the addition operator `+`, which takes inputs and produces outputs.
+For example, in `3 + 14`, the inputs as `3` and `14`, and the output is `17`, the result of the operation.
 We will talk more about functions later, but of immediate interest is the *print* function.

 The purpose of the *print* function is to display textual output, normally to a terminal screen, but possibly to a file.
-Going forward, I will refer to functions using parentheses, such as `print()`, because parentheses are used to invoke functions.
-This also helps to distinguish them from variable names, which we will discuss later. `print()` is a built-in function, meaning that it is provided with Python.
-We will encounter many other such functions later, as well as other functions that are not built-in.
+Going forward, I will add the parenthesis pair `()` as a suffix to functions, such as `print()`, because parentheses are used to *call* (to action) or *invoke* functions.
+This also helps to distinguish them from variable names, which we will discuss later.

+`print()` is a built-in function, meaning that it is provided with Python.
+We will encounter many other built-in and non built-in functions later.

 Create a Python script called `printing.py`: